 Ordinary shares are classified as equity.
 The Company had issued shares with no par or nominal value.
 Equity represents the residual interest in the assets of the Company after deducting all of its liabilities.
-The Share subscription reserve in the comparative period represents consideration received in advance of issue of shares on IPO, which were fully repaid in the period.
+The Share subscription reserve represents consideration received in advance of issue of shares and warrants.
 The Warrant reserve represents the surplus arising on the fair value of Sponsor Warrants on the date of issuance.